 1. Estimate the number of peanuts in this jar.

-One of the estimates was fourteen out, one was eleven out, one was nine out and the other estimate was seven out.
+One of the estimates was nine out, one was eight out, one was thirteen out and the other estimate was sixteen out.

 How many buttons were in the box?

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 Click here to enter your comments.